About Faith

 Faith Halverson-Ramos is a mental health counselor in Longmont.
 In this image she is sitting in her office next to a guitar and plant.
 She has glasses and shoulder-length blondish-brown hair.

-Since graduating from the Transpersonal Counseling Psychology Music Therapy program at Naropa University, I have worked with people of all ages throughout life.
-These experiences found me working in settings ranging from early childhood special education to in-home hospice care.
-These experiences contribute to my interest in the full spectrum of human development and inform the scope of care that SoundWell Music Therapy provides.
+Since graduating from Naropa University’s Transpersonal Counseling Psychology Music Therapy program, I have worked with people of all ages and life stages.
+My work has ranged from early childhood special education to in-home hospice care.
+Currently, I’m a PhD music therapy student at Colorado State University, where I’m researching the use of music in psychedelic-assisted therapy.
+All of these experiences deepen my interest in human development and inform the scope of care SoundWell Music Therapy provides.

 Who I Work With as a Mental Health Counselor

-They are tweens or teens trying to figure out where they fit in.
-Sometimes they are young adults new to the world of “adulting” in the 21st century.
-They can be adults of any age facing a difficult transition or change in their life, and they are having a hard time moving forward.
-Sometimes they are older adults who never really thought about what it would be like to get old, and they want to age as well as they can
+They are young adults new to the world of “adulting” in the 21st century.
+They can be adults of any age facing a difficult transition or change in their lives and struggling to move forward.
+Sometimes they are older adults who never really thought about what it would be like to get old, and they want to age as well as they can.

 How I Work With People as a Mental Health Counselor